INF554/project-teampeace/transcript.md

 - Legible and readable text.
 - Responsive and Interactive D3 charts.

-List of required d3 features to include:
+(demonstration2.svg)List of required d3 features to include:

 - Animated Chart.
 - Here, we use an animated bar chart which can be used to filter and sort the data according to our requirements.